 30-34 Graduate Semester Hours Required for this Degree

 - Admission to this program requires fifth year (master’s) certification in Library Media.

 - An overall GPA of 3.25 on a 4.0 scale on all course work attempted is required for this program.
+Overall 3.50 GPA required for completion beginning July 1, 2017.
 Courses used toward the master’s degree or fifth-year/master’s certification may not be repeated or counted for the Ed.S. degree.
 Students in this program are required to purchase College LiveText.
 College LiveText Education Solutions is a complete development, management, and assessment solution specifically designed for colleges and universities.
 Additional information on College LiveText can be obtained at http://www.livetext.com.

 - The purposes of a Class AA program shall be to prepare educators on the sixth-year level to serve effectively in instructional support positions.
 Persons who complete Class AA programs shall have acquired knowledge and skills above the level required for completion of a Class A program.